 Note: Handwritten caption on this image provides date of November 27, 1886.

 Student file of Joseph Cotter, a member of the Wyandotte Nation, who entered the school on September 16, 1885 and departed on July 6, 1888.
-The file contains a student information card, a trade/position record card, letter/correspondence, a former student response postcard, a report after...
+The file contains a student information card, a trade/position record card, correspondence, a former student response postcard, a report after leaving, and...

 Student information card of Joseph/Joel Cotter, a member of the Wyandotte Nation, who entered the school on September 16, 1885 and departed on July 6, 1888.
 The file indicates Cotter was living in Wyandotte, Oklahoma in 1913.